 Fenn is a man who loves adventure.
 Don't believe me?
 His beloved pet, Beowolf was a Louisana gator that he hand-fed.
 He's spent years of his life exploring and digging up artifacts across the world himself, and he even claims he was kicked out of Pompeii three times.
 Talk about living large.

-Fenn’s main motivation for hiding the treasure?
+Fenn's main motivation for hiding the treasure?
 To get people outside in nature, exploring their surroundings, experiencing the thrill of the search, and maybe finding themselves along the way.
-In an interview with CBS News, Fenn was asked who ideally would find the treasure in his mind.
+In a 2015 interview with CBS News, Fenn was asked who ideally would find the treasure in his mind.
 His response:

 "A family that is joined together and gone out lookin' for the treasure four or five or ten or 50 times.
 Take a tent and sleeping bags and your fishing pole and go out looking.
 That was my primary motive."